prabhleen0-star/Induction_-Program/README.md

-🎓 Induction Program
+🌟 Induction_-Program

-👩‍🎓 Prabhleen Kaur – ECE
+Prabhleen Kaur - ECE
+📋 Registration No. 25103828

 ---

+🗓️ Day-1

-📅 Day 1 – 30th July, 2025
+📅 Date: 30 July, 2025

-🛕 Visit to Gurudwara Sahib
+🙏 A Blissful Start:

-The day started with a visit to the college Gurudwara Sahib.
-The religious prayers and Shabad Kirtan mesmerized the students and immersed them in the Guru's love. 🙏
+The day started with our visit to college Gurudwara Sahib.
+The religious prayers and shabad kirtan mesmerized students and indulged them in Guru's Love.

-☕ Refreshments

-After the spiritual session, students gathered for refreshments and snacks to kickstart the day.
+🍽️ After this spiritual session, students gathered for refreshments and snacks.

-🎉 Inaugural Ceremony
+🎉 The Inaugural Ceremony:

-The Inaugural Ceremony took place in the college auditorium. 🎤
+The Inaugural Ceremony began in the college Auditorium.

-The session was opened by the Causmic Club, who introduced students to the college's rich legacy. 🏛️
+🎤 The Hosting Team addressed the students and spoke about the proud legacy of the college.

-Dr. Sehijpal Singh, Principal of GNDEC Ludhiana, delivered an inspirational speech emphasizing college values. 🌟
+🎓 Dr. Sehijpal Singh, Principal, GNDEC Ludhiana, delivered an inspirational speech about the college’s heritage and its values.

-Mrs. Harpreet Kaur, HOD of Applied Science, shared her insightful thoughts. 👩‍🏫
+👩‍🏫 Mrs. Harpreet Kaur, HOD of the Department of Applied Science, also shared her views.

-The Chief Guest, S. Maheshinder Singh (Ex-Cabinet Minister & Senior Trustee, Nankana Sahib Educational Trust), gave students meaningful and motivational insights. 🗣️
+🎖️ The Chief Guest, S. Maheshinder Singh (Ex-Cabinet Minister and Senior Trustee of Nankana Sahib Educational Trust), gave the undergrads some meaningful insights.

-🏫 Campus Tour

-Students were shown departmental classrooms to get familiar with the college environment.
+🏫 Afterwards, students were shown the various departmental classrooms.

-🔚 The inaugural ceremony concluded successfully.
+✅ The Inaugural Ceremony concluded successfully.

 ---

+🗓️ Day-2

-📅 Day 2 – 4th August, 2025
+📅 Date: 4 August, 2025

-💫 Causmic Club Session
+🚀 A New Beginning:

-The morning started with an authentic session by the Causmic Club. 🎥
+The morning began with an engaging session by The Causmic Club.

-They shared reels and posters of past fests and activities. 📸
+🎬 The club members shared reels and posters of past events and fests, and gave information regarding club recruitment.

-Students were informed about club recruitment opportunities. 📝

-💡 Expert Talk – Universal Human Values
+💡 The Expertise:

-Dr. Priya Darshani delivered a value-based expert lecture on Universal Human Values. ❤️ She encouraged a two-way discussion with students on:
+Next, a value-based expert lecture on Universal Human Values was delivered by Dr. Priya Darshani.

-Happiness 😊

-Types of feelings 💭

-Depression and escapism 😔

-She concluded by giving home assignments for self-reflection. 📝

-🗣️ English Communication Lecture
+🧠 She encouraged two-way communication on topics like happiness and emotional well-being.
+💭 Topics like depression and escapism were discussed, followed by a small home assignment.

+🗣️ Let’s Interact:

-Prof. Nisha conducted an interactive English lecture titled "Introduction and Ways to Communicate." 📚
+Later, an interactive English session was conducted by Prof. Nisha on "Introduction and Ways to Communicate."

-She introduced herself, and students followed by introducing themselves. 🙋‍♀️🙋‍♂️
+👋 She introduced herself and asked students to do the same.

-Basic English questions and conversation starters were discussed. 💬
+📚 Basic English communication questions were discussed.

-👨‍💻 Peer-to-Peer C++ Programming

-An engaging peer-to-peer session was hosted by college seniors, where they introduced students to basic C++ programming. 👩‍💻👨‍💻
+👨‍💻 The Coders:

+The day concluded with a Peer-to-Peer lecture by seniors on simple C++ programming.
-It was a fun and educational experience.
+🧑‍💻 It was a fun, hands-on coding session that left students inspired.

-🔚 Day 2 concluded with learning and excitement.

-📝 In a nutshell: Day 2 was a perfect mix of fun learning and inspired education.
+📌 In a nutshell, Day 2 was a mix of fun, learning, and valuable insights.

 ---

+🗓️ Day-3

-📅 Day 3 – 5th August, 2025
+📅 Date: 5 August, 2025

-🙋‍♂️🙋‍♀️ Q&A with Seniors
+❓ The Questionnaire:

-The day began with an interactive question hour with our seniors. 🤝 This friendly session encouraged bonding and open communication. 💬
+The day began with an interactive Q&A hour with our seniors.

-🌾 Expert Talk – Millets as a Superfood
+🙋‍♀️ Students asked questions and got guidance about college life.

+🌾 The Superfood:

-Mrs. Shaffy Makkar delivered a valuable lecture on Millets as a Superfood. 🥣 She highlighted:
+An Expert Lecture by Mrs. Shaffy Makkar focused on Millets as a Superfood.

-How the Green Revolution led to a focus on rice and wheat 🌾🍚

-The nutritional value, health benefits, and cooking methods of millets 🌿👩‍🍳

-🏆 Vote of Thanks
+🌱 She explained how the Green Revolution popularized wheat and rice, overshadowing the nutritional value of millets.
+🥣 She highlighted their benefits and shared easy cooking methods.

+🏅 The Gratification:

-The session ended with a heartfelt token of gratitude presented to Mrs. Shaffy Makkar. 🙏🎁
+The session ended with a token of gratitude to Mrs. Shaffy Makkar.

-📝 In a nutshell: Day 3 was enthusiastic, informative, and inspiring. 🌟
+📚 In summary, Day 3 was both educational and enthusiastic.

+---

 # Induction Program - Day 4
 ## 📅 Date: 6 August, 2025